BluesparkLabs/spark/README.md

 **4. Create a file named `.spark.yml` in your project's root.** This will be your project-specific configuration that Spark will use.

-To learn about how to write your configuration, please refer to our [`.spark.example.yml` file](https://github.com/BluesparkLabs/spark/blob/master/.spark.example.yml).
+To learn about how to write your project-specific configuration, please refer to our [`.spark.example.yml` file](https://github.com/BluesparkLabs/spark/blob/master/.spark.example.yml).

+**5. Optional: Create a file named `.spark.local.yml` in your project's root.** This will be your environment-specific configuration that Spark will use.
+Do not commit this file to your repository.
+If you want to leverage environment-specific configuration for CI builds or in your hosting environment, the recommended way is to keep these files in your repository named specifically, i.e. `.spark.local.ci.yml`, and then ensure you have automation in place that renames it to `.spark.local.yml` in the appropriate environment.

+To learn about how to write your project-specific configuration, please refer to our [`.spark.example.yml` file](https://github.com/BluesparkLabs/spark/blob/master/.spark.local.example.yml).

 ### Recommended `composer.json` bits